Transverse minimal foliations on unit tangent bundles and applications: Minimal foliations on unit tangent bundles

 \subsection{Non-marker points}

 Here we introduce the notion of marker and non-marker points for the foliations we are interested in.
-More general definitions can be found in \cite{Calegari-book}, here we make use of Theorem \ref{teo.matsumoto} which again allows us to simplify much of the setting.
-We start by analyzing $\cF_{ws}$ using the metric given by \eqref{eq:metricMhat} and then apply Theorem \ref{teo.matsumoto} to obtain information valid for every minimal foliation $\cF$ of $M$ in the next subsection.
+More general definitions can be found in \cite{Calegari-book}.
+We start by analyzing $\cF_{ws}$ using the metric given by \eqref{eq:metricMhat} and then in the next subsection we show similar properties for every minimal foliation (because by Theorem \ref{teo.matsumoto}, they are all homeomorphic to $\cF_{ws}$).